 Steps for Acquiring a Yorktown Garden Plot:

-General Student Conduct – Conduct Request: Failure to comply with or respond to a request to meet with a CSU Monterey Bay official to discuss alleged violations or concerns is a violation of Community Standards and/or university policy; failure to complete sanctions rendered in response to violations may result in further disciplinary action.
+Conduct request: Failure to comply with or respond to a request to meet with a CSU Monterey Bay official to discuss alleged violations or concerns is a violation of Community Standards and/or university policy; failure to complete sanctions rendered in response to violations may result in further disciplinary action.

-General Student Conduct – Failure to Comply: Failure to identify oneself to, or comply with the reasonable directions of, a Student Housing & Residential Life, University Corporation at Monterey Bay, university official, or other public official acting in the performance of their duties while on university property or at official Student Housing & Residential Life functions, or resisting or obstructing such officials in the performance of, or the attempt to perform their duties, is a violation of these Community Standards.
+Failure to comply: Failure to identify oneself to, or comply with the reasonable directions of, a Student Housing & Residential Life, University Corporation at Monterey Bay, university official, or other public official acting in the performance of their duties while on university property or at official Student Housing & Residential Life functions, or resisting or obstructing such officials in the performance of, or the attempt to perform their duties, is a violation of these Community Standards.

-a.
 It is expected that CSU Monterey Bay students carry their university-issued student ID at all times.
-Failure to display appropriate identification (i.e. - Student ID, state issued driver’s license, or nation issued passport) when asked by Student Housing & Residential Life, University Corporation at Monterey Bay, or university staff, is considered non- compliance with the request of a university official and conduct action will be taken.
+Failure to display appropriate identification (i.e., Student ID, state issued driver’s license, or nation issued passport) when asked by Student Housing & Residential Life, University Corporation at Monterey Bay, or university staff, is considered non- compliance with the request of a university official and conduct action will be taken.

-General Student Conduct – Falsifying Information: Presenting to any Student Housing & Residential Life staff member, University Corporation at Monterey Bay and its agents, or university officials information or documents that are fabricated, falsified, misrepresented, or non-negotiable is prohibited.
+Falsifying information: Presenting to any Student Housing & Residential Life staff member, University Corporation at Monterey Bay and its agents, or university officials information or documents that are fabricated, falsified, misrepresented, or non-negotiable is prohibited.

-General Student Conduct – Passive Presence: Assisting in, or remaining present during the performance of any act constituting a violation of these Community Standards is prohibited.
+Passive presence: Assisting in, or remaining present during the performance of any act constituting a violation of these Community Standards is prohibited.

-General Student Conduct – Concealment of Violations: Residents have the responsibility to report Community Standards and/or Student Code of Conduct violations.
+Concealment of violations: Residents have the responsibility to report Community Standards and/or Student Code of Conduct violations.
 Concealment of such violations may result in conduct action.

-General Student Conduct – Appropriate Language: All community members and guests are held to standards of appropriate language when conducting university-related business.
+Appropriate language: All community members and guests are held to standards of appropriate language when conducting university-related business.
 Individuals may be held accountable for inappropriate or offensive conduct.

-A guest shall be defined as a student or non-student from off-campus or another CSU Monterey Bay residential facility who is not assigned to a room, suite, apartment, or building they are visiting.
-All guests are required to comply with these Community Standards, and other applicable university rules.
+A guest shall be defined as any individual who is not assigned to a room, suite, apartment, or building they are visiting.
+All guests are required to comply with these community standards and other applicable university rules.
 The licensee is responsible for the behavior of all guests and will be held accountable for their behavior.
 Guests should in no way become a nuisance to the roommate(s) or the community.
-Residents may not host anyone who is known to be banned from CSU Monterey Bay facilities, including Main Campus residence halls along the Main Quad or in the North Quad, and Frederick Park housing in East Campus.
-Roommate(s) has the right to object to future visits and staff will mediate any concerns by the presence of guests.
+Residents may not host anyone who is known to be banned from CSU Monterey Bay facilities, including Main Campus residence halls, North Quad, Promontory, and Frederick Park Apartments in East Campus.
+Roommate(s) have the right to object to future visits and staff will mediate any concerns by the presence of guests.

-Guests – Overnight Guests: Overnight guests are allowed only with the approval of your roommate(s).
-Guests, as defined above, who stay in CSU Monterey Bay housing.
+Overnight guests: Overnight guests are allowed only with the approval of your roommate(s).

 CSUMB housing residents must be physically present with any guest(s) at all times while they are visiting any CSUMB housing facility; this includes East Campus, Main Campus, North Quad, and Promontory.